 This past year, we have focused on youth educational opportunities of the sort that aren't usually provided in traditional classrooms -- as we believe acquisition of certain lifelong learning skills is the bedrock of an individual's economic security and economic choice.
 It is axiomatic that economic prosperity in the 21st century will increasingly be derived from global activities and those who cultivate a global worldview stand the best chance of achieving both economic and social success.
-In 2012, Omanhene made it's largest single investment in a philanthropic endeavor, determined to extend cross-cultural learning opportunities to young people in the most underserved neighborhoods in our hometown.
+In 2012, Omanhene it's largest single investment in a philanthropic endeavor, determined to extend crosscultural learning opportunities to young people in the most underserved neighborhoods in our hometown.
 In this way, these young people can acquire the the skills necessary to successfully compete in the 21st century.
 We are proud to establish a scholarship fund in association with NFL Football All-Pro Wide Receiver Green Bay Packer Greg Jennings.
 The Jennings-Omanhene Scholars will initially provide 2 fully paid scholarships for high school students from underserved neighborhoods in Omanhene's hometown of Milwaukee, WI to participate on AFS-USA's highly selective Faces of America diversity student exchange program.
-The first two students will travel abroad in the summer of 2013 with at least one studying in Ghana, where Omanhene chocolate is manufactured.
+In 2013, we proudly harvested the fruits of this investment as the first two students traveled abroad in the summer of 2013.